-KEY TALKING POINTS:
+KEY ISSUES:

-- Urge your House and Senate Members of Congress to support the reauthorization of the Workforce Investment Act of 1998 (WIA) during the 113th Congress.
-Specifically, we support legislation that promotes innovation and flexibility at the local level, is responsive to local emerging economic realities and business needs, and will ensure that U.S. workers and businesses have the skills training they need to compete in the 21st century economy. - The Workforce Investment Act of 1998 is long overdue for reauthorization.
-NACo strongly supports enactment of bi-partisan legislation this Congress that is responsive to the needs of our communities, citizens, businesses and industries. - The reauthorization of the Workforce Investment Act of 1998 is essential for preservation of critical workforce development funding, and a most important investment in our nation's economic future. - As the United States continues to face high unemployment in the wake of the recent recession, federally funded workforce programs play a critical role in bridging gaps between the skills present in the workforce and the skills needed for available jobs. - America's counties, cities and towns have the potential to be the engines of full national economic recovery and growth.
-WIA envisioned a strong role for local stakeholders in the administration of workforce development activities, and local workforce development areas are best suited to adequately determine services and programs that effectively respond to local emerging realities and business needs. - Local workforce development areas are best suited to adequately determine services and programs that effectively respond to local emerging economic realities and business needs.
+Urge your Members of Congress to support the introduction and passage of legislation which reauthorizes the Workforce Investment Act of 1998 (WIA) during the 113th Congress.
+Specifically, we support legislation that promotes innovation and flexibility at the local level and is responsive to local emerging economic realities and business needs, and will ensure that U.S. workers and businesses have the skills training they need to compete in the 21st century economy.

+- As the United States continues to face high unemployment in the wake of the recent recession, federally funded workforce programs play a critical role in bridging gaps between the skills present in the workforce and the skills needed for available jobs. - The Workforce Investment Act (WIA) envisions a prominent role for local boards and local stakeholders.
+As the preamble to the WIA regulations explains, the focus of these "local, businessled boards" is "strategic planning, policy development and oversight of the local workforce investment system." - Local elected officials play a pivotal role in the administration of WIA.
+The leadership role of elected officials is essential to maximizing WIA's impact in state and local jurisdictions through collaboration with state and local Workforce Investment Boards (WIBs), and setting policy for the workforce system to achieve broader human capital and economic development goals.
+The chief local elected official (CEO) of local government is designated in local operating agreements covering local workforce investment areas, and is responsible for appointing the local workforce investment board (WIB), which is accountable to the CEO for planning and oversight of the public workforce services in the area. - Local workforce development areas are best suited to adequately determine services and programs that effectively respond to local emerging economic realities and business needs.
 Local workforce areas should be given the authority, and the flexibility to develop programs that meet the needs of employers and employees alike.
-This should include the flexibility to develop sector-based, incumbent worker, and other specialized training services that respond to local economic development policies and business needs. - Local elected officials play a pivotal role in the administration of WIA.
-The leadership role of elected officials is essential to maximizing WIA's impact in state and local jurisdictions through collaboration with state and local Workforce Investment Boards (WIBs), and setting policy for the workforce system to achieve broader human capital and economic development goals.

-- To build upon the Workforce Investment Act (WIA) system, and to minimize any negative impacts on workforce development efforts at the state and local level, NACo believes the following principles should be followed in any WIA reauthorization bills Congress introduces and considers this session: - 1.
-Maintain the current governance structure including; - a. the local public-private partnership; - b. the federal-state-local relationship; - c. local elected official appointment authority for local workforce investment boards; - d. plan development and implementation by local elected officials and local workforce boards; and - e. oversight by local elected officials and local workforce investment boards of the local onestop centers; - 2.
+This should include the flexibility to develop sector-based, incumbent worker, and other specialized training services that respond to local economic development policies and business needs. - To build upon the Workforce Investment Act (WIA) system, and to minimize any negative impacts on workforce development efforts at the state and local level, NACo believes the following principles should be followed in any WIA reauthorization bills Congress introduces and considers this session: - 1.
+Maintain the current governance structure including; - a. the local public-private partnership; - b. the federal-state-local relationship; - c. local elected official appointment authority for local workforce investment boards; - d. plan development and implementation by local elected officials and local workforce boards: and - e. oversight by local elected officials and local workforce investment boards of the local one-stop centers; - 2.
 Maintain the current flow of funds from the federal to the state and local levels including the percentage allotments to states and allocations to local areas; - 3.
 Enhance services to incumbent workers as part of an ongoing economic development and worker skills enhancement efforts; - 4.
-Reduce the number or percentage of public sector representatives and increase the number or percentage of private sector representatives on local workforce investment boards; - 5.
+Reduce the number or percentage of public sector representatives and increase the number or percentage of private sector representatives on local workforce investment boards: - 5.
 Improve the funding structure for local one-stop centers through a separate appropriation or through state allocated contributions from the one stop mandatory partners; - 6.
 Reduce and simplify all performance standards and measures; and - 7.
-Maintain youth programs as currently constructed so that in- and out-of school youth may be serve.
+Maintain youth programs as currently constructed so that in- and out-of school youth may be served